nickpoison/nickpoison.github.io/README.md

    [2,]    2    2
 ```

- &#128545; If you're thinking "Well don't use `array` if one of the dimensions is 1" let me say that the dimensions are arbitrary... meaning if you write a general script, you have to have cases.
+ &#128545; If you're thinking _Well don't use `array` if one of the dimensions is 1_, let me say that the dimensions are arbitrary... meaning if you write a general script, you have to have cases.

 Now back to our regularly scheduled list of screw ups.